bohendo/blog-content/crypto/flash-loan.md

 A flash loan is an *uncollateralized* loan that only exists during a single transaction.
 The loan is provided at the beginning of the transaction and must be re-paid in full (+ a fee) before finishing otherwise the entire transaction will fail.

-From the loaner's perspective, if Alice have $1M laying around, she can flashloan it to Bob for $1 according to the deal: Bob gets to take one action with this lump of $100 but, by the end of the action, $101 must be returned to Alice otherwise the action gets cancelled.
-As long as the smart contract was audited, it's a pretty safe deal for Alice.
+From the loaner's perspective: if Alice has $1M laying around, she can flashloan it to Bob for $1 according to this agreement: Bob gets to take one action with this lump of $100 but, by the end of the action, $101 must be returned to Alice otherwise the action gets cancelled.
+As long as the smart contract agreement was audited, it's a pretty safe deal for Alice.
 The money can't go anywhere, it just grows by $1 in an instant.

 This is a useful tool in a lot of cases.

 For example, say an astute trader notices that some asset is trading for $100 on one exchange and $99.9 on another.
 There might be an opportunity to buy a bunch for $99.9 and sell them at the other place for $100 to yield a profit of $0.1 each..
 But if they need to pay eg a $10 transaction fee then it's not profitable unless they can buy/sell more than 100 of them which would require an upfront investment of at least $9,990 just to break even.
 Traditionally, only very wealthy traders are able to capitalize on such a narrow margin..
 But not with flash loans.
 Now *anybody* can take out a huge loan, buy low/sell high, and profit.

-But with great power comes great responsibility..
+In doing so, they equalize the price until it's $99.95 at both places and people like me who don't want to have to think about it can blindly use whichever exchange and safely assume that the price is the same everywhere.
+Thanks traders.

 ## What are the implications?